jmcvetta/golang-for-python-programmers/source/layout.rst

 as a project grows in size.

-Typically Go code is developed using distributed version control systems like Git or Mercurial.
+Typically Go code is developed using `distributed version control systems`_ like Git_ or Mercurial_.
 Therefore import paths are conventionally named based on the Github etc URL.
 The Go toolchain is aware of this, and can gracefully handle automatic dependency installation if your project conforms to the convention.

 Imagine for a moment we have created a Github repository named ``hello`` for our Hello World example.
 We would create a file layout like this::